 I was probably the only person in our class who got to keep his graduation cap as a souvenir.
 I

-wrapped a square piece of cardboard in m robe before turning it in and no one noticed that the
+wrapped a square piece of cardboard in my robe before turning it in and no one noticed

 chose to buy a house along Route 40.
 It is a block away and surrounded by trees, so the noise of